Medicaid Qualification in Alabama is Difficult

+Medicaid, not Medicare, is the government program that pays for nursing home care.
 Medicaid is a collaboration between state and federal government to provide healthcare coverage to Americans who meet certain requirements.
 Individual states administer the program pursuant to federal regulations.
 State and federal governments provide the funding for the program.

 Elderly and disabled applicants who seek to qualify for Medicaid benefits to cover nursing home care must meet the following requirements: